Every free basic convex semi-algebraic set has an LMI representation: Abstract

 \section{Abstract}

-The (matricial) solution set of a Linear Matrix Inequality (LMI) is a convex non-commutative basic open semi-algebraic set (defined below).
-The main theorem of this paper is a converse, a result which has implications for both semidefinite programming and systems engineering.
+The (matricial) solution set of a Linear Matrix Inequality (LMI) is a convex free basic open semi-algebraic set (discussed below).
+The main theorem of this paper is a converse, a result which has implications for semi-definite programming and systems engineering as well as free semi-algebraic geometry.